Riverscapes/pyBRAT/docs/Documentation/index.md

 ## Prerequisites

 Running BRAT requires a good working knowledge of ArcGIS.
-Users should have ArcGIS 10.1 or greater already installed, including the Spatial Analyst Extension.
+Users should have ArcGIS 10.1 or above already installed, including the Spatial Analyst Extension.